Before you get started

 - any letters of support or permission.

 If you have any questions about the application or the process email us at BAC@Boston.gov.

-If this is a permanent public art project we will reach out and help you write a Request for Qualifications, and continue with the City's permanent art process.
+If this is a permanent public art project, we will reach out.
+We'll help you write a Request for Qualifications, and continue with the City's permanent art process.